-The Scarf Gateway is an open-source service that provides a central access point to your containers and packages, no matter where you host them.
-It sits in front of your current registry and seamlessly redirects your download traffic to it, empowering you with valuable usage data that your registry is not sharing.
-The Gateway delivers better observability into how your software is used, putting your project’s distribution and data back in your control.
+Scarf Gateway is an open-source service that provides a central access point to your containers and packages, no matter where you host them.
+It sits in front of your current registry or download host and seamlessly redirects your download traffic to it, empowering you with valuable usage data that your current provider is not sharing.
+Scarf delivers better observability into how your software is used, putting your project’s distribution and data back in your control.

-Whether you distribute containers, scripts, packages or binaries, Scarf Gateway sits in front of your container registry and provides a stable download URL that redirects to your hosting registry.
-You can connect your own custom URL to the Scarf Gateway, and you’re never locked into a particular registry, or even to Scarf itself, ever again.
+Whether you distribute containers, scripts, packages or binaries, Scarf Gateway sits in front of whatever you're currently using.
+It provides a stable download URL that redirects to any registry or host you'd like.
+Connect your own custom URL, and you’re never locked into a particular host provider, or even to Scarf itself, ever again.
 You gain access to valuable data insights provided by Scarf, and your users gain a more reliable dependency that is never impacted by registry migrations.

 The Scarf Gateway is the missing admin dashboard for our container hosting, making it easy to understand how quickly new versions of Linkerd are being adopted and which components are being deployed—data that the container registries have and don't share with us otherwise.
 It's awesome that Scarf can get this information into the hands of project maintainers without compromising the privacy of our users.